Grounding 3D Object Affordance from 2D Interactions in Images: Experiments

 \subsection{Ablation Study}

 \textbf{Effectiveness of JRA. } Tab. \ref{table:ablation} reports the impact on evaluation metrics of JRA.
-Fig. \ref{fig:kl} provides visual comparison results with and without JRA.
-It shows that in the absence of JRA, the result is anticipated over the entire region that contains the interactive components, which means that the affordance regions of different source objects do not match.
-Besides, we visualize a part of the cross-similarity matrix between $\hat{\mathbf{F}}_{p}$ and $\hat{\mathbf{F}}_{i}$ (Sec. \ref{section3.5}) during the training, also shown in Fig. \ref{fig:kl}.
-In the initial stage, only a small number of analogous appearance regions keep explicit correspondence, as training proceeds, the JRA maps the correlation among regions with lower similarity.
-Meanwhile, as the training progresses, the model extracts explicit affordance, and the affordance knowledge introduced into the optimization process matches the corresponding affordance regions.
+Fig. \ref{fig:kl} provides visual comparison results.
+It shows that without the JRA, the result is anticipated over the entire region that contains the interactive components, which means the 2D-3D affordance regions of objects do not match well.
+Besides, we visualize a part of the cross-similarity matrix between $\hat{\mathbf{F}}_{p}$ and $\hat{\mathbf{F}}_{i}$ in Fig. \ref{fig:kl}.
+In the initial stage, only a few analogous shape regions keep explicit correspondence, as training proceeds, the JRA maps the correlation among regions with lower similarity.
+Meanwhile, the model extracts explicit affordance progressively, and the affordance introduced into the optimization process reveals the corresponding affordance regions.

 \textbf{Effectiveness of ARM. } The influence of ARM on evaluation metrics is also shown in Tab. \ref{table:ablation}.
 To visually evaluate the effectiveness of ARM, we employ GradCAM \cite{selvaraju2017grad} to generate the activation map, and utilize t-SNE \cite{van2008visualizing} to demonstrate the clustering of affordances in both partitions.
 The results are shown in Fig. \ref{fig:heatmap}.
-It shows that ARM makes the model focus on the interactive regions to excavate the interaction contexts, and enables the model to differentiate various affordances from interactions in both partitions, which ensures the extraction of explicit affordance.
+It shows that ARM makes the model focus on the interactive regions to excavate the interaction contexts, and enables the model to differentiate various affordances from interactions in both partitions.